 I split the file so you can print runs in the same color.
 Each piece (i.e. A & T) should be printed in contrasting colors for visual pop.
 Make sure to trim or sand off any rough edges.
 I found that emery boards work great.
 You can also print in contrasting colors to provide more visual pop to the pieces.
 If you print them in sequence (A & T, C& G, D&P) you can quickly change colors.

 You can use a permanent marker to highlight the edge of the lettering if it is hard to see.

 For the Purines (A & G) I printed them in bright colors, while the Pyrimidines (T & C) I printed in dark colors.
 For RNA, I printed the U piece and the R piece the same color to help distinguish that they go together.

 For the tRNA block, AA, and 3 prime & 5 prime pieces, I'd print them in one color.

-For a teacher demo set, I recommend printing the following.
+For a teacher demo set or group of 2 students, I recommend printing the following.

 2 tRNA blocks